r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 When maintaining open-source software distributions, often one may take inspiration from somewhere else.
 First, many packages are already available in MXE; if they just work, they only need to be added to `settings.mk`.
-Still, a number of packages had to be adapted or upgraded to build with UCRT.

 Then, some packages may be available in a similar customized version of MXE used by Octave, [MXE-Octave](https://wiki.octave.org/MXE).
 Then some packages popular in the R community but not present in MXE may be available in [Msys2](https://github.com/msys2/MINGW-packages) or [Rtools40](https://github.com/r-windows/rtools-packages), yet those package